Training Intuition at the Edge of the Possible

 That’s actually a real life example from just yesterday.
 I shared tea with a woman on Frontier Tower’s Longevity floor who posed a question about how intuition can be trained.
 I asked what was salient for her in that very moment and she mentioned an impending interview and doubts about the strength of her pitch.
 We pulled a single tarot card from Llewellyn’s online reading page: The Tower.

 “Looks like you’re pivoting,” I joked before revealing the card (which traditionally symbolizes destruction and chaos).
-My actual suggestion wasn’t “your interview will be a disaster.”
-It was: maybe this is legitimizing the doubt you already feel.
-Maybe you should take a subtractive approach, simplify, examine what isn’t working.
+My actual suggestion: maybe this is legitimizing a doubt she already felt.
+Maybe the pitch wants a subtractive approach—simplify, examine what isn’t working.
 The card gave her permission to interrogate a concern she was suppressing.

 This is what I mean by training intuition: building a practice of externalizing the prompt, making the subconscious conscious, and then allowing the mind’s pattern-matching machinery to do what it does best.
 Finding the thread, weaving the narrative, identifying the move.
 Sometimes the move is subversion.
 Sometimes your intuition points in the opposite direction of what was exposed and you’ve clarified what you don’t want.
-It’s not always direct, but the practice offers a nucleation surface for reflexively directed narrative and intention setting.
+Either way, the practice offers a nucleation surface for directed narrative and intention setting.

-Narrative is how we position ourselves inside time and reality with agency.
-It’s how we compress the past, present, and incompressible future into stories we can grip, steer, and navigate.
+Narrative is how we position ourselves inside time with agency—how we compress past, present, and an incompressible future into stories we can grip and steer.
+The next scale up has a name.

 The Risks of Over-Indexing

 Of course everything is connected.
 You can traverse paved road from pretty much any driveway in the continental United States to any other.
 Ideas work the same way: you can improvise a path from any starting point to any destination because that’s how meaning-making and language work.
-But if you overindulge this and allow the associative engine to run without a governor, you might end up in hypomanic territory.
+Let the associative engine run without a governor and you end up in hypomanic territory.
 Everything becomes significant.
 Generative racing thoughts make sleep seem optional.
 Grandiosity inflates; if the universe is speaking to you specifically through patterns, you must be pretty damn important as an individual… right?

 This isn’t hypothetical.
-Before his re-emergence as a Dark Enlightenment intellectual, Nick Land himself fell off the map following a bout of amphetamine abuse.
-I suspect that this is not stricly unrelated to his philosophy or way of being and that certain chemical states and modes of apophenic thinking reinforce one another in potentially dangerous ways.
+Nick Land himself fell off the map in the early 2000s following a bout of amphetamine abuse, before his later re-emergence as a Dark Enlightenment intellectual.
+I suspect the two are related—that certain chemical states and certain modes of apophenic thinking reinforce each other in dangerous ways.
 I’ve met unexpectedly brilliant individuals on the streets of cities like San Francisco and Los Angeles; broken clocks that were once rather nice wristwatches, complications still gleaming on occasion as they catch the right light in front of keener observers.
 I’d wager that some of them followed a version of this path too far without sufficient guardrails in place.

-The antidote is not to abandon intuition but to pair it with reality negotiation as a healthy foil.
-You are not exempt from physics, biology, or social consequence because you have a compelling narrative.
-Your story must earn its place by improving your navigation of the world, not by insulating you from feedback.
+Keep the training.
+Pair it with reality negotiation as a foil.
+A compelling narrative does not exempt you from physics, biology, or social consequence.
+Your story must earn its place by improving how you navigate the world.
+If it insulates you from feedback instead, it has failed.

 Meaningful Choices in an Incompressible Future

 When people ask me about my vision for the future, I am sure of very little.
 The coming decades seem utterly unpredictable and incompressible: too many variables, too many nonlinear interactions, too much genuine novelty.
 I do not know if we flourish or collapse or something stranger than either.
-However, there is one thing I am absolutely certain of: I would like people to have meaningful choices.
+One thing I am absolutely certain of: I would like people to have meaningful choices.

-If humanity follows those choices to extinction, so be it; that would be our self-determined destiny as a species.
-But the capacity to choose—real choices, not the theater of choice within predetermined constraints—is something worth preserving to me.
+If humanity follows those choices to extinction, so be it—that would be our self-determined destiny as a species.
+But the capacity to choose—real choices, free of predetermined constraints—is worth preserving to me.
 It’s the kernel of democracy that survives even when its institutional forms degrade.
-[It’s arguably closer to the primordial Hellenistic ideal when you toss oracular mysticism back into the mix.]
+(Arguably closer to the primordial Hellenistic ideal when you toss oracular mysticism back into the mix.)
 This can be hard to square seeing that constraining action is a necessary element of functional governance.
-However, constraining desire is something else entirely.
-I’m naturally suspicious of anyone who seeks to preemptively control what others are allowed to want.
+Constraining desire is something else entirely, and I’m naturally suspicious of anyone who seeks to preemptively control what others are allowed to want.

 Aside: This is what the community at Frontier Tower means to me in this moment.
-The Tower (interpret the turn of phrase as you will) is a prism that refracts the present into many possible futures that people can get excited about, grab the handles of, and participate in.
-Not a single vision imposed, but a space where agency and optionality can flourish, intermingle, and compound.
+The Tower (interpret the turn of phrase as you will) is a prism—it refracts the present into many possible futures people can get excited about, grab the handles of, and participate in.
+Many visions held in parallel, not one imposed.

 Grip the Reins Anyway